Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Use of scientific artifacts AI assistants

 \section{Use of scientific artifacts \& AI assistants}

-CoQA contains passages from seven domains under the following licenses: Literature and Wikipedia passages are shared under CC BY-SA 4.0 license; Children's stories are collected from MCTest which comes with MSR-LA license; Middle/High school exam passages are collected from RACE which comes with its own license; News passages are collected from the DeepMind CNN dataset which comes with Apache license.
-SQuAD dataset comes under CC BY-SA 4.0 license.
-RAGTruth dataset comes under MIT license.
-XSum dataset comes under MIT license.
+CoQA contains passages from seven domains under the following licenses: Literature and Wikipedia passages are shared under CC BY-SA 4.0 license; Children's stories are collected from MCTest, which comes with the MSR-LA license; Middle/High school exam passages are collected from RACE which comes with its own license; News passages are collected from the DeepMind CNN dataset which comes with Apache license.
+The SQuAD dataset is licensed under CC BY-SA 4.0.
+The RAGTruth dataset comes under the MIT license.
+The XSum dataset comes under the MIT license.